What Is a CD Ladder and When Is It a Good Idea?

 However, there are at least two risks with a CD.

-First, if you need to use the money for something before the end of the term you agreed to for the CD, you’ll get penalized.
 Second, if you lock into an interest rate for a prolonged period — and then interest rates continue to increase — you could be stuck earning less interest than you would on the open market.

 The first potential drawback of a CD is especially significant.
-Five-year CDs allow you to earn superior rates compared to one-year CDs, for example.
-But then your money is locked up and not liquid for an extended time period, barring penalties for early withdrawal.
+Five-year CDs often allow you to earn superior rates compared to one-year CDs, for example.
+But then your money is locked up and not liquid for an extended period, barring penalties for early withdrawal.

 Asked Shannon in Texas: “Can you please explain CD ladder investing and when it would be a good idea for someone?”